 The music is again very good but what makes this movie great are, as said before, its visuals and the unstoppable actions scenes.

-I totally recommend you to watch.
+I recommend you to watch.

 I was looking for quite some time for some stories that used a minimal amount of resources, like scenarios or visual effects, and were mainly focused on characters.
 I was interested on these kind of story mostly because I was planning to write some stories that would allow me to produce them by my own.
 Therefore an inexpensive production is a requirement.
 I needed an inspiration.
 Some real case examples to put into my wall and see that is a possible feat.

 Then I stumble, in a short period of time, in 2 articles (a video from WatchMojo and an article from IGN) that listed a series of movies that features the characteristics.
-Among both articles, a unanimous praise for a very old movie staring Mr Fonda called 12 Angry Men (the Brazilian Portuguese title is 12 Homens e Uma Sentença, something like 12 Men and a Sentence).
+Among both articles, an unanimous praise for a very old movie staring Mr Fonda called 12 Angry Men (the Brazilian Portuguese title is 12 Homens e Uma Sentença, something like 12 Men and a Sentence).
 So I gave it a shot.

 And man!
 Instant classic.
 Instant love.